All Concerts in Oakland

 - (opens in new tab) Find tickets to Renee Rapp with Alexander 23 on Monday October 2 at 8:00 pm at Fox Theater - Oakland in Oakland, CA

-- (opens in new tab) Find tickets to That Mexican OT on Wednesday October 4 at 8:00 pm at Cornerstone in Berkeley, CA
+- (opens in new tab) Find tickets to That Mexican OT on Wednesday October 4 at 8:00 pm at The New Parish in Oakland, CA

-- (opens in new tab) Find tickets to thuy on Saturday May 21 at 8:00 pm at The New Parish in Oakland, CA
+- (opens in new tab) Find tickets to LOONA on Thursday October 5 at 7:30 pm at Paramount Theatre Oakland in Oakland, CA

 - (opens in new tab) Find tickets to Charley Crockett on Thursday October 5 at 8:00 pm at Fox Theater - Oakland in Oakland, CA

-- (opens in new tab) Find tickets to Destroyer with Rosali on Saturday May 21 at 8:00 pm at The UC Theatre in Berkeley, CA
+- (opens in new tab) Find tickets to Snakehips on Friday October 6 at 7:00 pm at The UC Theatre in Berkeley, CA

 - (opens in new tab) Find tickets to Nickel Creek with Hawktail on Friday October 6 at 7:30 pm at Fox Theater - Oakland in Oakland, CA

-- (opens in new tab) Find tickets to Snakehips on Saturday October 7 at 8:00 pm at Starline Social Club in Oakland, CA
+- (opens in new tab) Find tickets to Snakehips on Saturday October 7 at 8:00 pm at The UC Theatre in Berkeley, CA

 Located on the east side of California’s San Francisco Bay, Oakland is a city of nearly half a million folks.
 With over 50 neighborhoods throughout the city, Oakland is a melting pot with a warm, sunny climate and a bustling tourist economy.
 What’s more, this city also has a lively music and concert scene for both locals and tourists to enjoy.
 Many famous artists have come out of Oakland as well.
 Legendary hip-hop artist MC Hammer and singer Keyshia Cole were both born in Oakland, CA. Punk rock band, Green Day, also has roots nearby Oakland and has been known to grace the city’s stages.
 In fact, February 19th was officially declared ‘Green Day Day’ in Oakland in 2016!